 Vaccine research is costly.
 In 2018, a study in

 In an accelerated timetable with a new coronavirus, this cost might be higher.
-For this reason, funding ranging from the government to the private sector is critical in making COVID-19 vaccines.
+For this reason, funding from sources ranging from the government to the private sector was critical in making COVID-19 vaccines.

 “By providing resources and assuming the financial risk, OWS allows companies to produce and stockpile vaccine doses even before the company knows if the vaccine is going to work,” said Dr. Yager.

 “Also, by investing in multiple companies and vaccine platforms at once, OWS increased the odds of having a vaccine, or vaccines, available by the beginning of 2021,” he added.

 The United Kingdom government’s Vaccine Taskforce has also been a significant contributor to a wide variety of vaccine research.
 Recipients of this funding helped develop the AstraZeneca vaccine.
 The designers of this vaccine were the first to publish peer reviewed